 Export control of strategic goods

-The export of weapons and dual use goods is subject to control in order to safeguard international security.
-Export control seeks to prevent the use of these strategic goods for undesirable military ends or for the proliferation of weapons of mass destruction.
+Strategic goods are weapons and dual-use goods (i.e. goods that have both civil and military use).
+Their export is subject to control in order to safeguard international security.
+Export control seeks to prevent the use of these strategic goods for undesirable ends, such as the use of weapons to violate human rights or the production of weapons of mass destruction.
 Therefore, companies involved in the trade of these items have to comply with strict rules.

-Since the special law of 12 august 2003 the three Regions of Belgium are competent for issuing the licenses for the import, export and transit of weapons, defence-related products and dual use goods with the exception of licenses requested by the Belgian Army or the Federal Police.
+In Belgium, since 2003, the three Regions are competent for issuing the licenses for the import, export and transit of weapons, defence-related products and dual use goods with the exception of licenses requested by the Belgian Army or the Federal Police.

 The relevant points of contact for companies, depending on the location where they are registered, are:

-In the case of the import, export and transit of weapons, defence-related products and dual use goods from or to the Belgian Army or the Federal Police, the competent authority is the Federal Public Service Economy, SME’s, Self-employed and Energy, license unit.
+In the case of the import, export and transit of weapons, defence-related products and dual use goods from or to the Belgian Army or the Federal Police, the competent authority is the Federal Public Service Economy, SME’s, Self-employed and Energy, Licence Unit.

-The export of nuclear goods is subject to the prior authorization by the Federal Minister of Energy, based on the advice by the Belgian Advisory Committee for the Non-Proliferation of Nuclear Weapons.
+The export of nuclear goods is subject to the prior authorisation by the Federal Minister of Energy, based on the advice by the Belgian Advisory Committee for the Non-Proliferation of Nuclear Weapons (CANVEK).